AndreaIdini/Egg-or-Chicken/README.md

 streamlit run app.py

 ## 📄 License
-If anyone wonders if they can use this 5 minutes project, it is open source and available under the MIT License.
+If anyone wonders if they can use this little minutes project, the code is open source and available under the MIT License.
+Please acknowledge and don't plagiarize the text though.